C-574/PhotonVM/README.md

 - Small but fully functional instruction set
 - Generates very small byte-code output (16-bits per instruction)
 - Can compile and run Photon source code or pre-compiled byte-code
 - No dynamic memory allocation at byte-code runtime
+- MIT licensed

 The name *Photon* was chosen because every instruction that can be executed is very small and lightweight, as they  are packed into only 16-bits.